NodeSchoolSF/interview-prep/the_interview_process.md

 This is to evaluate whether continuing the process makes sense for both parties.
 They'll ask you about your background and experience.
 Enthusiasm for the company and mission and being well-spoken is often useful here.

-See the earlier "Prep for behavioral questions" section for possible questions here.
+See ["Prep for behavioral questions"](interview_prep.md#prep-for-behavioral-questions) for possible questions here.

 ## 2. The technical phone screen